avavavsf/MIT-Deeptraffic-Competition/README.md

 # MIT-Deeptraffic-Competition
-I will track the speed I achived here.
+I will track the speed I achived here.</br>
 2017.01.25 I get 72 miles per hour using only a small input shape.